timoklimmer/ambre/README.md

 at confidence = x%, with support = n cases
 </i>
 </p>

+**To put in a nutshell: Give it your data, and it tells you under which circumstances your outcomes of interest occur.**

 In contrast to other approaches like deriving feature importances, it tells you more than just columns and their influence on outcomes.
 Instead, it tells you exactly which *combinations* of *concrete* values lead to your outcomes,